The world of steady, profitable commercial work is really tempting me!

 6. If you have a crew out there at night you have much more flexibility on responding quickly to emergency water losses.

-7. A steadily increasing pile of long term contracts will make your business infinitely more valuable and more attractive when it comes time to sell it!
+7. A steadily increasing pile of long term ‘Service Agreements’ will make your business infinitely more valuable and more attractive when it comes time to sell it!

-Don’t get me wrong.
+Don’t get me wrong, Dreaming.
 I loved the residential market.
-After all, the bulk of our Strategies for Success seminar focuses on teaching your techs how to build a relationship with the homeowner.
-BUT I gotta tell ya, Dreaming- the “easier money” is in commercial.
+After all, our Strategies for Success Training teaches your techs how to build a relationship with homeowner.
+BUT I gotta tell ya, Dreaming- the ‘easier money’ is in commercial.

 So Dreaming, the question to me is not so much which is better.
-Rather I would ask, “Do you have the fire in the belly to get out there and get the jobs”?
-My Special Report on Selling Commercial Maintenance Accounts can give you a jump start on this but at the end of the day it has to be you.
+Rather I would ask, “Do you have the fire in the belly to get out there and get commercial work”?
+My Special Report on Selling Commercial Maintenance Accounts can give you a jump start on this but at the end of the day it has to be you!

 Steve

-NOTE: If you are struggling when you get face to face with a commercial prospect you really should download my Commercial Carpet Analysis form.
-The download is free.
+NOTE #2: Do you struggle when you get face to face with a commercial prospect?
+Then download my free Commercial Carpet Analysis form!